 Brac island in Croatia is considered by many a peace of paradise on Earth

 Even though the island of Brac is more of a beach destination and usually not on the itinerary of those who visit Croatia for its cultural heritage, there are still many great historic sights worth vising.
 One of them is definitively the Monastery Blaca, a place lost in the southwestern part of the island.
 This Old Franciscan Monastery from the 16th century has a very interesting story of self-management carried out by the inhabitants of this curious place.

-The port of Supetar is the most significant city of the island, buzzing with locals and tourists.
-We advise you to stroll among its old streets and visit one of the town’s priceless jewels: the magnificent church of Mary Annunciation.
+The port of Supetar on the northern shore is the most significant town of the island, buzzing with locals and tourists.
+Take a stroll among its old streets and visit one of the town’s priceless jewels: the magnificent church of Mary Annunciation.
 As you walk through the Supetar the smell of olive trees and not so distant vineyards encourage you to taste delicious local wines and oils.